 Our research and development expenses averaged less than 1.0% of total revenues for the past three consecutive years.
-For the fiscal years ended March 31, 2009, 2010 and 2011, our research and development expenses were ¥415 million, ¥313 million and ¥354 million, respectively, most of which was personnel expense.
-The level of research and development expenditures is low in relation to our total costs primarily because we do not engages in extensive research and development of new technologies and products that require large investments.
+For the fiscal years ended March 31, 2010, 2011 and 2012, our research and development expenses were ¥313 million, ¥354 million and ¥389 million, respectively, most of which was personnel expense.
+The level of research and development expenditures is low in relation to our total costs primarily because we do not engage in extensive research and development of new technologies and products that require large investments.
 Rather, as noted above, we are intensively engaged in research and development related to our ongoing business.
 We focus on monitoring developments in the industry and in developing new and innovative services and applications by utilizing and enhancing existing technologies and products.